Compass Reference

 Source: Center for Relationship Abuse Awareness / multiple peer-reviewed studies

-"Abusive fathers are more than twice as likely to seek sole custody of their children than non-abusive fathers."
+"Fathers who perpetrate domestic violence are more than twice as likely to seek sole custody of their children than non-perpetrating fathers."

 Source: Resource Center on Domestic Violence: Child Protection and Custody